-Very little quantitative data are available about Susitna River smelt.
-The Alaska Energy Authority contracted HDR Alaska, Inc. and LGL Alaska Research Associates, Inc. to evaluate life history, run timing, abundance, distribution, and habitat of eulachon as part of Susitna-Watana Hydro feasibility studies (Alaska Energy Authority 2014).
-In 2016, ADF&G conducted the first year of an anticipated 3 year study to estimate the run timing, age, sex, and size composition and biomass of smelt spawning in the Susitna River watershed (Willette and DeCino 2016).
-Prior to this study, the total biomass of the smelt run in the Susitna River had not been estimated.
+Minimal quantitative data are available about Susitna River smelt.
+The Alaska Energy Authority contracted HDR Alaska, Inc. and LGL Alaska Research Associates, Inc. to evaluate the life history, run timing, abundance, distribution, and habitat of eulachon as part of the Susitna-Watana Hydro feasibility studies (Alaska Energy Authority 2014).
+In 2016, ADF&G conducted the first year of an anticipated 3-year study to estimate the run timing, age, sex, size composition, and biomass of smelt spawning in the Susitna River watershed (Willette and DeCino 2016).
+Before this study, the total biomass of the smelt run in the Susitna River had not been estimated.
 The biomass estimate made during the 2016 run was calculated indirectly from estimates of larval densities and stream discharge data.
-Adult eulachon biomass was then estimated, similar to Moffitt et al. (2002) for the Copper River, from the total number of larvae, estimated survival from egg to larvae, mean fecundity of female eulachon, mean female body weight, the sex ratio of males to females, and mean male body weight.
-This method indicated total smelt biomass in 2016 was 48,000 metric tons (tonnes) (Willett and DeCino 2016).
-Unfortunately, the second and third years of this study were not funded.
+Adult eulachon biomass was then calculated using a similar method that Moffitt et al. (2002) employed for estimating Copper River smelt abundance.
+This methodology back-calculates the adult eulachon biomass using the total number of larvae, then applies survival from egg to larvae, mean fecundity of female eulachon, mean female body weight, the sex ratio of males to females, and mean male body weight.
+Using this method, the total smelt biomass in 2016 was 48,000 metric tons (tonnes; Willett and DeCino 2016).
+The second and third years of this study were not funded.